biancadlc/songie-fest-be/README.md

 # songie-fest-be

-# Usage Instructions for Postman:
+# Postman Usage Instructions

-# 1. Ensure that you pass the token as an authorization header in Postman.
+1. **Getting Started:** Open Postman and begin your API interactions.

-  For instance, if the token is '123456', set the authorization value as 'Token 123456' (with a space between 'Token' and '123456', and without quotes).
+2. **Authorization:** Ensure that you pass the token as an authorization header in Postman.
+If your token is, for example, '123456', set the authorization value as 'Token 123456' (with a space between 'Token' and '123456' and without quotes).

-# 2. When modifying an account's details, you must use that specific user's token to gain access and make the necessary changes.
+3. **Changing Account Details:** When making changes to account details, always use the specific user's token to gain access and make the necessary modifications.

-# 3. Remember to include a slash at the end of endpoints.
-Omitting the slash will result in an error message in Postman without a response.
+4. **Endpoint Slash:** Remember to include a trailing slash at the end of endpoints.
+Failure to do so may result in an error message in Postman without a response.